 Rotating Your Disk

-One of the unique things about Runika is that your elemental disk can rotate, meaning the side you are pushing dice on from is never static.
+One of the unique things about Runika is that your elemental disk can rotate.
+This means that the side you are pushing dice on from is never static.

 Whenever you resolve a dice that shows a “rotate” symbol, you must rotate your elemental disk once clockwise.
 This means you could push a green dice on from the top, then rotate your disk, and then push a second green dice on from the right-hand side.

-At the end of your turn, if the dice on your card are able to match with one of the Rune Cards in the play area, you can remove those dice from your spell grid to score that rune.
+At the end of your turn, if the dice on your card match one of the Rune Cards in the play area, you can use those dice to score.

-If any of those dice showed “prestige” symbols, you score bonus prestige points.
+If any of those dice show “points” symbols, you score bonus points.

 Runes come in all different shapes, sizes and colours.
-Each provides you with a number of prestige points, and a special ability that will help you to gain further runes (or mess up an opponent).
+Each provides you with a number of points, and a special ability that will help you to gain further runes.

 Winning the Game

-In the example on the right, this player has 7 prestige points: 1 from Wave Whip, 2 from bonus prestige (they used two “prestige” symbols to finish Wave Whip) and 4 from a merit card they gained by impressing their professors (more on that in another preview though).
+In the example on the right, this player has 7 points: 1 from Wave Whip, 2 from bonus points and 4 from a merit card they gained by impressing their professors (more on that in another preview).

 That’s it for today!
-Runika and the Six-sided Spellbooks is due to hit Kickstarter in late April 2019.
+Runika and the Six-sided Spellbooks is due to hit Kickstarter on 30 April 2019.
 If you are interested in a game about teenage wizard apprentices at a magic academy, feel free to sign up to our newsletter for further updates, or keep checking back here as we roll out the game.